frconor-ebook/meditations/_posts/2025-05-07-the-bread-of-life.md

 But the little girl said to her mom, Mom, don\'t worry, because last night I had a dream, and in the dream, Jesus came to me.
 And He said, Hi Mary, this is Jesus!

 Our Lord is very grateful for our visits.
-Our Lady, on all of her apparitions, has spoken about the joy and consolation that her Songets from every visit to the Blessed Sacrament.
+Our Lady, on all of her apparitions, has spoken about the joy and consolation that her Son gets from every visit to the Blessed Sacrament.

 We should try and make it a point in our day, outside of our Mass, to visit Our Lord in the Blessed Sacrament, and to try and foster similar visits when we\'re with the family, going to the supermarket, coming from the bank, going on a journey.

 We help our family in that way, the domestic Church, to be that little bit more aware of who is there in the Blessed Eucharist.

-John Paul says, "The most holy Eucharist contains the Church\'s entire spiritual wealth: Christ Himself. \...
-This is the treasure of the Church."
+John Paul says, "The most holy Eucharist contains the Church\'s entire spiritual wealth: Christ Himself" (*ibid*).
+This is the treasure of the Church.

 That\'s why the Church has laid down that tabernacles have to be made of a certain substance, and sacred vessels have to be lined in gold on the inside.